-I have been employed by the Paulding County School System for twenty-two years.
+I have been employed by the Paulding County School System for twenty-three years.
 I graduated from Mercer University with a Bachelor of Science degree in Early Childhood Education, completed my Masters of Education in Curriculum and Instruction, my Masters of Science in Educational Administration, and my doctorate in Teaching and Learning with an emphasis in curriculum & instruction.
 My dissertation "The Effects of Autism on Families and Educators, a Case Study" was completed and published in January 2006.

 I am happily married to a retired US Army Master Sergeant.
 We have three children.
 My daughter is a U.S. Army veteran, is a graduate of Liberty University and blessed me with my grand-daughter on St. Patrick's Day 2014.
 My oldest son is also an Army veteran and a graduate of Liberty University.
 Our youngest son is a 2017 graduate of Paulding County High School, enlisted in the U.S. Army prior to graduation and is stationed at Scoffield Barracks, HI.
 All three children are Nebo Elementary Alumni.

 My passion is US History and recently discovered that I share a grandfather with President Thomas Jefferson.
 Completely explains why I love Monticello and the Jefferson Memorial.
-Last summer I spent 7 days participating in the George Washington Teacher's Institute and living at Mount Vernon (George Washington's farm).
+Two summers ago I spent 7 days participating in the George Washington Teacher's Institute and living at Mount Vernon (George Washington's farm).
 Oh what fun!
 Last October I attended the George Family Reunion (Jefferson family) in Pittsylvania County, Virginia, and will be attending our second family reunion in October this year.